Anderson Correia (basketball): Professional career

 During the 2018 to 2020 seasons, Anderson performed for the Clube do Prédio - Cabo Verde, where he was Regional and National champion.
 2020–21 season, Correia played for Coração do Ribatejo in the Portuguese Proliga.
 Correia also played with the Achada Panters in the 2021 Praia Basketball League, helping his team win the championship.

 He started the 2021–22 season with Coração do Ribatejo of the Portuguese second-tier Proliga.
 He averaged 23.7 points and 11.8 rebounds per game before leaving the team.
 On 14 March 2022, Correia signed with Petro de Luanda of the Angolan Basketball League and the Basketball Africa League (BAL).

+In November 2023, Correia joined Alfindén CB of the Liga EBA, where he played in the 2023–24 season.

 National team career

 Correia was on the Cape Verde national basketball team for AfroBasket 2021.